TechOptionsBD/vizsciflow/README.md

 8. Run id command in terminal: id -u
 9. Set the result to UID in .env file: UID=10611134
 10. Build the docker: sudo docker-compose up -d
 11. Browse localhost:5000.
-You should see first screen of VizSciFlow.
+You should see first screen of BioSocSys.
 12. Copy vizsciflow.sql file to vizsciflowdb docker: docker cp vizsciflow.sql vizsciflowdb:/
 13. Shell into the vizsciflowdb docker. docker exec -it vizsciflowdb /bin/bash
 14. Restore the database from vizsciflow.sql inside vizsciflowdb shell:  psql -U phenodoop -d biowl < vizsciflow.sql